Notes and Posts

 Large Language Models and the Critical Brain Hypothesis

-Language model training can be understood through the lens of physical phase transitions, drawing parallels to the Critical Brain Hypothesis from neuroscience.
-Many qualitative jumps seen during scaling—in-context learning appearing suddenly, grokking, vulnerability to single-prompt behavioral flips—may reflect thermodynamic phase changes near the edge of order and disorder.
+Language model training can be viewed through the lens of physical phase transitions, with parallels to the Critical Brain Hypothesis from neuroscience.
+Many qualitative jumps seen during scaling (in-context learning appearing suddenly, grokking, vulnerability to single-prompt behavioral flips) may reflect thermodynamic phase changes near the edge of order and disorder.

 Read on LessWrong → -